arnavk/Resume/resume.md

 	- *Live Chat Servers* - Worked on various iterations of the application that powers live chat, working on features like REST API for ongoing chats, support for concurrent sessions, low-level protocol enhancements etc.
 	- *Event Framework* - Wrote the event framework that produces product-wide events to Kafka.
 Some were piped via a pool of Logstash servers depending on importance and volume.
 	- *Webhooks* - Developed delivery and retry mechanism for payload delivery.
-	- *Test Framework* - Made several improvements to the unit test suite: improvements to the test suite lifecycle, increased coverage and heavily reduced suite runtimes with micro-optimizations.
+	- *Test Framework* - Made several improvements to the unit test suite: improvements to the test suite lifecycle, increased coverage and heavily reduced suite run-times with micro-optimizations.
 	- *Miscellanous Responsibilites* - Development environments, staging servers, CI setup, hiring, mentoring, etc. \
 	_Technologies Used_ - Python, Django, Flask, Celery, Nose, JavaScript, Node, Redis & Redis Cluster, Memcached, Kafka, Logstash, MySQL, Docker, etc.